 18. Facebook post

-Nickainley is a unique cursive headline, opting for modern instead of an antiquated look.
-It has a fun personality to it and pairs well with a simple sans serif font like Futura Medium, which can be used to communicate pertinent information.
+If you're needing a cursive font pairing, go for Nickainley + Futura Medium.
+On its own, Nickainley is a unique cursive headline, opting for modern instead of an antiquated look.
+Because it has a fun personality to it, it pairs well with a simple sans serif font like Futura Medium, which works well to communicate pertinent information.

 Font pairings for marketing